$0 Canada Express Entry (Canadian Experience Class) Guide — Quick-Start Checklist

 Strategy 3: Provincial Nominee Program

-A PNP nomination adds 600 CRS points — enough to guarantee an ITA regardless of your base score.
+A PNP nomination adds 600 CRS points — virtually guaranteeing an ITA for a candidate who remains eligible for the draw.
 Several provinces actively recruit from the Express Entry pool:

 The catch: PNP timelines vary from 3 to 12 months, and some streams require you to be working in the province.
 For PGWP holders in Ontario, Alberta, or BC, this is often the most reliable path to an ITA.